LLNL/RAJA/docs/sphinx/tutorial.rst

     }
   }

-With minimal disruption we can convert the outermost loop into a ``RAJA::forall`` loop.
+With minimal effort we can convert the outermost loop into a ``RAJA::forall`` loop.
 Furthermore we will make use of the ``RAJA::RangeSegment`` enabling us to predifined loop bounds

 .. code-block:: cpp